1Password/scim-examples/beta/google-cloud-run/README.md

 _Learn how to deploy 1Password SCIM Bridge on [Cloud Run](https://cloud.google.com/run/docs/overview/what-is-cloud-run) using the Cloud Shell in Google Cloud._

 This guide can be used to deploy 1Password SCIM Bridge as an ingress container for a single replica [Cloud Run service](https://cloud.google.com/run/docs/overview/what-is-cloud-run#services) with the required Redis cache deployed as a sidecar container.
-Credentials are stored in Secret Manager and mounted as volumes attached to the SCIM Bridge container.
+Credentials are stored in Secret Manager and mounted as volumes attached to the SCIM bridge container.

 The included [Cloud Run service YAML](https://cloud.google.com/run/docs/reference/yaml/v1#service) manifests are suitable for use in a production environment without modification, but are intentionally minimal for simplicity, to allow any identity provider to connect to its public endpoint, and to facilitate its use as a base for a customized deployment.